tuvalutorture/SIMAS/README.md

 For example, `PLEASE PRINTC Hello!;` and `PRINTC Hello!;` does the same thing.<br>

-All occurences of `\n` within string constants (such as PRINTC) will be replaced with a new line.
+All occurences of `\n` or `\r` within string constants (such as PRINTC) will be replaced with a new line.

+In operations like `WRITE` or `PRINTC` do *not* need quotes to wrap string literals or file pathing.

+All statements, including function definitions or comments *must* end in semicolons.

 ## DOCUMENTATION
 ### DATA TYPES